jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

     - Should include some basic enviromental details in the distance to give a sense of depth
     - Possibly add meathooks or small animation in the background

-- Cardboard box
-    - Used if we do the secret condition
-    - Should be just large enough to fit a hotdog in

 - Arbitrary models (non-hotdogs)
     - Human finger
-    - Dynamite
     - Bone
 	- Non-interactives to leave on the desk, places for the rat to scurry
 	- Pipes, wall objects, etc.